berthoud/DaRePype/docs/index.rst

 Command line based reduction
 ============================

 The pipeline can be run from the (unix/windows) command line.
 For that the PYTHONPATH environment variable has to be set to access the darepype and step packages (see above).
-The pipeline can reduce multiple files and it uses the INSTMODE keyword to select the appropriate pipe steps and configure them.
+The pipeline can reduce multiple files and it uses the keywords from the file header to select the appropriate pipe mode and configuration.
 The pipeline is called as follows:

 .. code-block:: bash